usnistgov/FIPS201/_Appendix/glossary.md

 Conformance Testing
-: A process established by NIST within its responsibilities of developing, promulgating, and supporting FIPS for testing specific characteristics of components, products, and services, as well as people and organizations for compliance with a FIPS.
+: A process established by NIST within its responsibilities of developing, promulgating, and supporting FIPS for testing specific characteristics of _components_, products, and services, as well as people and organizations for compliance with a FIPS.

 Credential